 Where It All Goes Down

 Most of the action is set in Willy Loman's home and yard in Brooklyn, NYC.
 Because of recent population growth, the Lomans' house is boxed in by apartment buildings.
 Throughout the play, the big encroaching buildings are shown to choke the more natural beauty that once surrounded the Lomans' home.
-Once there were trees, and once there was enough sunlight to grow a garden.
+Once there were trees and enough sunlight to grow a garden.
 The looming buildings, which have separated the characters from nature, add to their feelings of confinement and desire to escape.

 The time period also has a big effect on the action of the play.
 It's the late 1940s, meaning that we've just come out of WWII.
-The country is all gung-ho about rebuilding itself and getting everyone – yes, you've got it – the American Dream.
+The country is all gung-ho about rebuilding itself and everyone achieving—yes, you've got it—the American Dream.
 Basically, the nation is just revving up for the economic boom of the 1950s.
 So, American commercialism as we know it is just about to take off in a really major way.
 This, of course, ties into many of the play's themes.